-Also complete this table if you are a private label owner who purchases or stores ingredien ts that are sent to y our co-packer. ▶ List your organic suppliers and products in the table below.
-An Excel version of this docur nent is available or nline or by contaction ng CCOF.
-Once you are certified, you are only approve red to sell the organic products listed on your CO OF Client Profile, available on MyCC COF.org.
-Product name and brand name (if any) will reserves the right to modify product listings appear on your CCOF Client Profile (certificate to reflect naming conventions. addendum); produ ct name will appea r in Organic Integ rity Database (Integr rity) .
-CCO Update this table as you add new suppliers .
-Highlight new suppliers or products in yellow a nd removed suppli ers or products in blue to simplify up dates.
+Also complete this table if you are a private label owner who purchases or stores ingredients to hat are sent to your co-packer.
+List your organic suppliers and products in f the table below.
+An Excel version of this documer nt is available or nline or by contacti ng CCOF.
+Once you are certified, you are only approv Once you are certified, you are only approved to sell the organic products listed on your CCOF Client Profile, available on MyCCOF.org.
+Product name and brand name (if any) will reserves the right to modify product listings appear on your CCOF Client Profile (certificate add to reflect naming conventions. dendum); produ ct name will appea r in Organic Integ rity Database (Integr rity) .
+CCOF Update this table as you add new suppliers .
+Highlight new suppliers or products in yellow and removed suppli ers or products in l olue to simplify up dates.
 1. Attach organic certificates for all certificates ed suppliers.
-Certificates attached • ast 15 months and must list the specific product s.
-Product listings may need to be requested sep supplier.
-Products must be enclosed in ne uncertified supplier and the certified supplier in In sealed, tamper-evident retail packaging when a In notify you if certification of the supplier is requi acquired by the sup oplier and must rer Supplier Product Name List one product per line, match organic certificate, include brand name if any Packaging Form Retail 1 Nonretail 2 Unpackaged USA product claim Made w/ organic3 Organic 100% Organic4 Do you import 5 this product?
+Certificates attached nst 15 months and must list the specific product you s.
+Product listings may need to be requested separ supplier.
+Products must be enclosed in ne uncertified supplier and the certified supplier in to a sealed, tamper-evident retail packaging when acc If notify you if certification of the supplier is required uired by the sup oplier and must ren Supplier Product Name List one product per line, match organic certificate, include brand name if any Packaging Form Retail 1 Nonretail 2 Unpackaged USA product claim Made w/ organic3 Organic 100% Organic4 Do you import 5 this product?
 (Yes, No) Export Market International market you export to CCOF approved?
-Ex : XYZ Juice Supply Ex: apple juice - Appleton brand ☐Retail 1 ☑Nonretail 2 ☐Unpackaged ☐ Made w/ organic3 ☐ Organic ☐ 100% Organic4 Yes Ex: Canada, EU, Mexico □Retail 1 □Nonretail 2 □Unpackaged ☐ Made w/ organic3☐ Organic☐ 100% Organic4 □Retail1 □Nonretail2 ☐Made w/ organic3 ☐Organic Unpackaged ☐100% Organic 4 ☐Retail 1 □Nonretail2 □Unpackaged □Organic □100% Organic4 ☐ Chpackaged ☐ Retail1 Made w/ organic 3 □Nonretail 2 Organic □Unpackaged ☐100% Organic4
+Ex: XYZ Juice Supply Ex: apple juice - Appleton brand □Retail 1 ☑Nonretail 2 □Unpackaged ☐ Made w/ organic3 ☑ Organic ☐ 100% Organic4 Yes Ex: Canada, EU, Mexico Retail 1 Nonretail 2 Unpackaged Retail 1 Nonretail 2 Unpackaged Retail 1 Nonretail 2 Unpackaged Rorretail 2 Unpackaged ☐Retail 1 ☐Nonretail 2 ☐Unpackaged ☐ Now Organic ☐ Made w/ organic ☐ Organic ☐ 100% Organic ☐ 100% Organic identification, or other unique information that links the container to audit trail documentation.